angelamcosta/42automated-portfolio/README.md

 ## Example Screenshot

 This screenshot shows an example of the app in action.
-In this particular view, a porfile if shown after a successful search.
+In this particular view, a profile if shown after a successful search.

 ![Example Screenshot](https://raw.githubusercontent.com/angelamcosta/42automated-portfolio/main/files/screenshot.png)